ucs-compute-solutions/openshift43-installer/README.md

 * bootstrap_ignition_url
 * control_plane_ignition
 * compute_ignition
 The bootstrap ignition config must be placed in a location that will be accessible by the bootstrap machine.
-For example, you could store the bootstrap ignition config in a gist.

 4. Run `terraform init`.